EMJzero/COaT_Project/README.md

 - synthesis_with_opt
 - synthesis_no_opt

-They respectively contain the output of PandA-Bambu [and, in enabled, Vivado] for the test with TAFFO’s optimization and without it.
+They respectively contain the output of PandA-Bambu (and, if enabled, Vivado) for the test with TAFFO’s optimization and without it.

 ### Options for `run_tests.sh`:
 - `--use=all` : runs all the tests.